jakearchibald/jakearchibald.com/static-build/posts/2021/06/encoding-data-for-post-requests/index.md

 }
 ```

 I like that every value is an array, even if it only has one item.
-That prevents a lot of code branching on the server.
+That prevents a lot of code branching on the server, and simplifies validation.
 Although, you might prefer the PHP/Perl convention where a field name that ends with `[]` signifies "this should produce an array":

 ```html
 <select multiple name="tvShows[]">